Becoming fully co-educational

 through Bursaries

-of Senior School pupils are on bursaries
+of Senior School pupils receive bursary awards

 What people say about MCS